ursa-labs/polyspark/README.md

-# poly-pyspark
+# polyspark
-Run PySpark scripts on multiple versions of Apache Spark
+Run batch scripts on multiple versions of Apache Spark